docker-hy/docker-hy.github.io/exercises.md

 Lets use a postgres database to save messages.
 We won't need to configure a volume since the official postgres image sets a default volume for us.
 Lets use the postgres image documentation to our advantage when configuring: <https://hub.docker.com/_/postgres/>.
 Especially part Environment Variables is of interest.

 The backend [README](https://github.com/docker-hy/backend-example-docker) should have all the information needed to connect.

+The button won't turn green but you can send messages to yourself.

 Submit the docker-compose.yml